bobosola/HTMLtoRSS/README.md

 </item>
 ```

-It may seem unintuitive to put the entire page content into the `<description>` element, but it's common practice these days, presumably because of the popularity of automated blog authoring tools.
-And it's definitely allowed in the [RSS 2.0 Specifications](https://www.rssboard.org/rss-specification#hrelementsOfLtitemgt).
+It may seem unintuitive to put the entire page content into the `<description>` element, but it's common practice, and is allowed in the [RSS 2.0 Specifications](https://www.rssboard.org/rss-specification#hrelementsOfLtitemgt).
 This approach has the advantage of allowing people to read successive articles in their entirety in a feed reader without having to jump in and out of a browser.

 ## Build steps

+The following three constants must be edited accordingly in `src/main.rs`:
+* `BASE_URL` - the URL for converting relative paths to full URLs
+* `CONTENT_ELEMENT` - the element which contains the content you wish to export to RSS
+* `LINES_TO_CUT` - the number of lines to ignore from the start of the chosen element

+Then build the application thus:
 * [Install Rust](https://rust-lang.org/tools/install/)
 * `git clone https://github.com/bobosola/HTMLtoRSS.git`
 * `cd HTMLtoRSS`
 * `cargo build --release`

 The executable will be in `target/release` as `HTMLtoRSS`.
-To use the app from anywhere, I suggest moving it to `/usr/local/bin`:
+To use the app from anywhere, I suggest either moving it to `/usr/local/bin` or creating a link to it thus:

-* `sudo mv target/release/HTMLtoRSS /usr/local/bin`
+* `sudo mv target/release/HTMLtoRSS /usr/local/bin` or
+* `sudo ln -s /users/your_home/HTMLtoRSS/target/release/HTMLtoRSS /usr/local/bin/HTMLtoRSS`

 ## Usage